FRRouting/frr/doc/user/ospfd.rst

 .. index:: [no] segment-routing prefix A.B.C.D/M index (0-65535) [no-php-flag]
 .. clicmd:: [no] segment-routing prefix A.B.C.D/M index (0-65535) [no-php-flag]

-   Set the Segment Rounting index for the specifyed prefix.
+   Set the Segment Routing index for the specified prefix.
 Note that, only prefix with /32 corresponding to a loopback interface are currently supported.
 The 'no-php-flag' means NO Penultimate Hop Popping that allows SR node to request to its neighbor to not pop the label.